 This issue was the one that made me chuckle, a complete authentication bypass of the web interface of the Alcatel LINKZONE MW40-V-V1.0.
 Just a quick recap: I was looking into the login process of the Alcatel LINKZONE MW40-V-V1.0 to implement a brute-forcer to include in Dribble.
 First of, the web interface of the Alcatel LINKZONE MW40-V-V1.0, by default, is not password protected.

-This already makes it easy in case you’re targeting the average user but, of course, I wanted to make sure that the whole thing could work also when the user had setup a password.
-Once I started to analyze the HTTP traffic, I soon learnt that the front-end uses the JSON-RPC standard to communicate with the back-end.
-The whole front-end is downloaded the first time you visit the web interface and after that all the info related to the status of the router are retrieved with JSON-RPC calls.
-All I needed was to find the request that accessed the Wi-Fi password, and soon enough I found it to be this one:
+This already makes live easy for the general use case of Dribble but, of course, I wanted to make sure that the whole thing could work also when the user had setup a password.
+Once you start to analyze the HTTP traffic, you soon learn that the front-end uses the JSON-RPC standard to communicate with the back-end.
+The whole front-end is downloaded the first time you visit the web interface and after that, all the info related to the status of the router are retrieved with specifically crafted JSON-RPC calls.
+All I needed, was to find the request that accessed the Wi-Fi password, and soon enough I found it to be this one:

 POST http://192.168.1.1/jrd/webapi HTTP/1.1

 Nice, the value for